Sudden Cardiac Death Causes, Symptoms and Treatments (SCD)

 Treatment for Sudden Cardiac Arrest

 The few moments immediately after the onset of sudden cardiac arrest are the most crucial because without treatment, the risk of survival decreases.
-Without treatment in the first few minutes of sudden cardiac arrest, blood will not reach the brain and ultimately be followed by death.
+Without treatment in the first few minutes of sudden cardiac arrest, blood will not reach the brain and ultimately be followed by sudden death.
 During a sudden cardiac arrest, patients will need cardiopulmonary resuscitation (CPR) and defibrillation treatment to help keep blood flowing through the body.
 Once hospitalized, core temperature of patients is decreased (therapeutic hypothermia) to reduce the risk of brain injury and medications to control the arrhythmia.
 Survivors of sudden cardiac arrest may receive an implantable cardioverter-defibrillator (ICD) (see Preventing Sudden Cardiac Death below).

 Common Causes of Sudden Cardiac Arrest

 SCD is caused by arrhythmias in the heart.
-Arrhythmias are abnormal heart rhythms.
+Cardiac Arrhythmias are abnormal heart rhythms.
 The most common arrhythmia associated with Sudden Cardiac Death is ventricular fibrillation.
-These arrhythmias are rapid-firing impulses from the lower chambers of the heart (ventricles).
+These cardiac arrhythmias are rapid-firing impulses from the lower chambers of the heart (ventricles).
 Because of the rapid irregular beating of the ventricles, blood is unable to flow out of the heart.
 Sudden cardiac arrest presents differently in patients because there are many different causes.

 Patients who have previously experienced a heart attack or have coronary artery disease are at high risk for a sudden cardiac arrest.
 Also, a subset of otherwise healthy individuals has a genetic defect that leads to Sudden Cardiac Death, so people with a family history of SCD may be at high risk.